 The Last Word

 The Orange Seed Project has grown significantly since its conception in 2009.
 Today the project is supported by The West Australian, Channel 7 and Regional Newspaper Group.
-In 2015, the project will gift over $350,000 in services and advertising.
-In four short years, the project will have contributed over 1 Million dollars into the Not for Profit sector of Western Australia.
+In 2015, the project will gift over $1,000,000 in services and advertising.
+That’s right – in four short years, the project contributed over 1 Million dollars into the Not for Profit sector of Western Australia.